-COMFORT KETO's Chef Janine is bringing to you another epic ketogenic salad!
-In the week of March 21, she is serving her ketogenic interpretation of the Chicken Pepita Salad, also known as the Mexican Caesar salad, with an extra culinary twist.
+Comfort Keto’s Chef Janine is bringing you an epic ketogenic take on the beloved Chicken Pepita Salad, also known as the Mexican Caesar Salad—but with an indulgent culinary twist that enhances both flavor and nutrition.

 The 1920s were the glory days for Tijuana, Mexico.
 The thriving town was a magnet for movie stars, mobsters, dignitaries and misfits seeking a place to escape the doldrums of US Prohibition.
 Many Californians, including Hollywood jet set, would often drive over to party and enjoy the good life.